X104n/robot-maintenance/README.md

 ```
 which contains a set of field variables and helper methods which may be helpful to complete the task.
 But there is no requirement to make use of this class.
 You may directly implement ``IStrategy`` if you want to.

+Note that jobs may often require more than one robot to be able to execute.

 ### Task 1
 **Implement RandomStrategy**

-In the first task you are to implement a random strategy which selects a random robot out of the available robots to execute the incomming cleaning jobs.
+In the first task you are to implement a random strategy which selects ``k`` random robots out of the available robots to execute the incomming cleaning jobs.
 The robot you choose must not be busy with another job.

+Before any jobs exist the method ``registerRobots(List<Robot> robots)`` is called.
+The list given in this method are the robots you have the execute all incoming jobs.
+This list must be saved for later use.

+You need to make sure that all jobs are executed.
+If there are not enough available robots for a job you must either take robots away from another job or wait to execute the job until enough robots are available.

+### Task 2
+**Implement ClosestStrategy**
+Implement a strategy which always chooses the ``k`` closest robots for the incoming cleaning jobs.

+Maintain the requirements set in task 1.

+### Task 3
+Implement your own strategy.
+Apply all your algorithmic knowledge to best manouver the robots.

+Maintain the requirements set in task 1.